ThobiasKnudsen/TheZigHashTable/README.md

   │ Zipfian        │     9 ns │    12 ns │     9 ns │    16 ns │    11 ns │
   └────────────────┴──────────┴──────────┴──────────┴──────────┴──────────┘
 ```
-n `zig build benchmark` to reproduce the benchmarks.
+run `zig build benchmark` to reproduce the benchmarks.
 See [BENCHMARKS.md](BENCHMARKS.md) if you dont want to run the benchmarks locally

 ## Why TheHashTable?